-Mitigation (blue font) Support the implementation of the SEA Directive, the Habitats Directive, Birds Directive, EIA Directive and Water Framework Directive and appropriate supporting legislation and guidelines.
-1. Support a successful transition to a circular economy where waste and resources are minimised in accordance with emerging legislation and national strategy, including the Circular Economy Programme 2021-2027.
-1. Support the implementation of International, European and National objectives as detailed in the following: appropriate supporting legislation and guidelines.
-1. Support a successful transition to a circular economy where waste and resources are minimised in accordance with emerging legislation and national strategy, including the Circular Economy Programme 2021-2027.
-1. Support the implementation of International, European and National objectives as detailed in the following: 1.
-Support a successful transition to a circular economy where waste and resources are minimised in accordance with emerging legislation and national strategy, including the Circular Economy Programme 2021-2027.
-1. Support the implementation of International, European and National objectives as detailed in the following: resources are minimised in accordance with emerging legislation and national strategy, including the Circular Economy Programme 2021-2027.
-1. Support the implementation of International, European and National objectives as detailed in the following: objectives as detailed in the following: -The National Climate Adaptation Framework 2018; -The National Climate Change Strategy and EU Biodiversity Strategy for 2030; Sectoral Adaptation Plans.
-1. Prepare an environmental improvement scheme for the Mervue residential area that reflects good practice in urban design and includes for green infrastructure measures.
+Policy Mitigation (blue font) Introduction and Core Strategy: Support the implementation of the SEA Directive, the Habitats Directive, Policy 1.4 Core Strategy Birds Directive, EIA Directive and Water Framework Directive and appropriate supporting legislation and guidelines.
+Climate Action: 1.
+Support a successful transition to a circular economy where waste and Policy 2.1 Circular Economy resources are minimised in accordance with emerging legislation and national strategy, including the Circular Economy Programme 2021-2027.
+Climate Action: 1.
+Support the implementation of International, European and National Policy 2.2 Climate Action objectives as detailed in the following: • -the European Green Deal; -The Climate Action and Low Carbon Development Amendment Act 2015 to 2021; -The Climate Action Plan (2019) and any updated plan; -The National Climate Adaptation Framework 2018; -The National Climate Change Strategy and EU Biodiversity Strategy for 2030; Sectoral Adaptation Plans.
+Housing and Sustainable 1.
+Prepare an environmental improvement scheme for the Mervue Communities: residential area that reflects good practice in urban design and includes for Section 3.9 Specific Objectives green infrastructure measures.
 2. Prepare environmental improvement schemes for Claddagh, Shantalla and Bohermore residential areas that reflects good practice in urban design and includes for green infrastructure measures.
 3. Prepare a regeneration plan for the open space areas of Ballybane that reflects good practice in open space and urban design and includes for green infrastructure measures.
-13. Ensure biodiversity and appropriate greening/nature based solutions are incorporated, into greenways, segregated cycleways and pathways where appropriate and ensure that paths and structures are constructed from suitable materials and incorporating a SUDS approach that supports and contributes to ecological connectivity and biodiversity.
-6. Promote the integration of nature-based solutions and green/blue infrastructure in all new developments as appropriate to contribute to the city's climate resilience and require large scale development proposals to include a green infrastructure and biodiversity plan.
-Progress, by way of the Derelict Sites Register, the development of derelict sites for housing and regeneration purposes through consultation with
+Sustainable Mobility and 13.
+Ensure biodiversity and appropriate greening/nature based solutions Transportation: are incorporated, into greenways, segregated cycleways and pathways Section 4.8 Specific Objectives - where appropriate and ensure that paths and structures are constructed Sustainable Mobility - Walk and Trom suitable materials and meorporating a seps approach that supports Cycle and contributes to ecological connectivity and biodiversity.
+Natural Heritage, Biodiversity, 6.
+Promote the integration of nature-based solutions and green/blue Recreation and Amenity: infrastructure in all new developments as appropriate to contribute to the Policy 5.1.
+Green Network and city's climate resilience and require large scale development proposals to Biodiversity include a green infrastructure and biodiversity plan.
+Built Heritage and Placemaking Progress, by way of the Derelict Sites Register, the development of derelict and Urban Design: sites for housing and regeneration purposes through consultation with

-Policy Mitigation (blue font) Policy 8.7 Urban Design and landowners and the application the Derelict Sites Act 1990 (as amended) Placemaking and other means available to Galway City Council.
+Policy Mitigation (blue font) Policy 8.7 Urban Design and Placemaking landowners and the application the Derelict Sites Act 1990 (as amended) and other means available to Galway City Council.